twobigears/tb_peakcomp/README.md

 -------------

 * OSX: Add the contents of "OSX" to your Pd path
-* Android: Add the contents of the "Android" directory to the 'libs' directory of your Android project
+* Android: Add the contents of the "Android" directory to the "libs" directory of your Android project
-* iOS: Follow the steps in the libpd-for-iOS wiki
+* iOS: Follow the steps in the libpd-for-ios wiki

 ![tb_peakcomp~ demo patch](http://twobigears.com/othermedia/tb_peakcomp_demo_screen.png)